intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 users, developers, and network operations each have different requirements for how error reports are created, managed, and acted upon.

-Automated delivery of error reports can be critical for squashing deployment errors as early as possible, such as seen in {{?DMARC=RFC7589}}
+Automated delivery of error reports can be critical for rectifying deployment errors as early as possible, such as seen in {{?DMARC=RFC7489}} and
-and {{?SMTP-TLS-Reporting=RFC8460}}.
+{{?SMTP-TLS-Reporting=RFC8460}}.

 # Security Considerations